-The term 'Defeasance Clause' is included in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Defeasance Clause' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A defeasance clause refers to a mortgage contract.
 It is the statement in a mortgage loan that explains what will happen once a borrower has repaid all of the outstanding loan amounts.
 At that point, the lender usually will be required by law to hand over the title of the property to the owner.
 These defeasance clauses are not utilized in every part of the country.
 Instead they are a part of mortgages where they are not issued on a lien basis.
 When such liens are used instead, lenders keep their interest in the house.
 This gives them the right and ability to foreclose on the property in case the borrower does not make the payments according to the loan terms and agreement.